 As part of the Technopark Alliance, the Bio-Technopark supports start-up entrepreneurs, provides them with made-to-measure infrastructure, and promotes the exchange of ideas between all of the life science organizations based there.

 The Bio-Technopark has gained a great deal of respect, thanks in part to the successful sales of start-ups to major corporations and international companies such as Roche, Novartis, J&J, GSK, Pfizer, Thermo Fisher Scientific, Cell Medica, Sunstar and Heptares.
 Considerable financing rounds, the initial public offering of Molecular Partners, and successful product developments have also made headlines.
-Today, the life science organizations on the site employ more than 1,200 people.
+Today, the life science organizations on the site employ 1,500 people.

 Mario Jenni, Co-founder & CEO